Particular/docs.particular.net/servicecontrol/servicecontrol-in-practice.md

 Once this baseline has been established, follow these steps:

 * Install and configure the Heartbeat plugin in each endpoint where it is needed.
 Re-run the performance test suite and monitor ServiceControl to ensure that it can effectively monitor the system under load.
 This may require adjustments to the Heartbeat interval.
 Re-run the performance tests after each adjustment.
 * Turn on auditing for each endpoint that needs it and re-run the performance tests to assess impact.
 * For each endpoint, turn on any required custom checks and re-run the performance tests to assess impact.

 When an infrastructure outage occurs in a production environment it's possible that every message processed on every endpoint may end up in the error queue.
 It can take ServiceControl some time to ingest all of these messages.
 Once ingested, a bulk retry operation will consume additional network and disk I/O above the usual requirements.
 It is important to simulate these conditions as a part of performance testing to ensure that these times and resources are accounted for in recovery plans.

 ## Anti-virus checks

 Exclude the ServiceControl [database directory](/servicecontrol/configure-ravendb-location.md) from anti-virus checks.
 ServiceControl uses an embedded database and produces a high level of I/O traffic.
 Some anti-virus software can add overhead to I/O operations causing a significant performance impact.

 ## Version downgrades

 Do not downgrade releases of ServiceControl.
 ServiceControl uses an embedded database and changes to the internal data structures can occur between releases.
 Rolling back may cause index corruption or data loss.
 Perform testing in a lower environment before upgrading in production environments.

+## Server monitoring

+It is recommended to monitor the following metrics on the server hosting ServiceControl instance:

+* CPU usage
+* Memory available
+* Diskspace free
+* Disk queue length
+* Disk read/write/total IO

+These metrics can be viewed using *Resource Monitor* but it is advised to use server monitoring that durably stores historic data.